talariaprotocol/core/README.md

 ## Use Cases

-TornadoCodes can be applied to a wide range of scenarios, including but not limited to:
+Talaria can be applied to a wide range of scenarios, including but not limited to:

 1. **Early Access Codes**: Grant early access to events, products, or services without requiring users to provide wallet addresses.
 2. **Gift Cards**: Issue digital gift cards that can be redeemed without linking to a wallet address.